-10 Best Tourist Attractions to Visit in China
+10 Best Tourist Attractions to Visit in China 2026

 China's vastness as a travel destination means that there is literally no end to the variety of things to see and do in the country.
 The nation offers a wide variety of exciting vacation options, from relaxing on a cruise through the Yangtze Gorges to touring a modern metropolis to exploring a historic temple.
-We especially select 10 of the best tourist sites in China to help you to plan your trip to China, let's check them out now!
+We especially select 10 of the best tourist attractions in China to help you to plan your trip to China, let's check them out now!

 The beautiful Great Wall of China (commonly called ''Changcheng'' in Mandarin, which means the "Long Wall") extends over 6,000 kilometers through the eastern Fortresses of Shanhaiguan to the west in Jiayuguan, traversing via Tientsin, Inner Mongolian, Hebei, Ningxia, and of course Beijing (where the most excellent parts of the wall are located).